WhatsApp +94 773-062-592

 My father was Compassionate

-One day my father bought me ice cream when he saw two other children watching us from afar.
+One day my father bought me an ice cream when he saw two other children watching us from afar.
 He walked back to the Ice Cream Van, bought another, and gave it to them.
-It happened thirty-three years ago, but I vividly remember the expression of joy on their faces as if it was yesterday.
+It happened thirty-three years ago, but I vividly remember the expression of joy on their faces as if it was yesterday

 He was merciful and gracious even to those who sought to harm him.
 He was an employer concerned about the welfare of his employees.
-He was a brother and a friend that often went out of his way to help others.
+He was a brother and a friend who often went out of his way to help others.
 My father was a nobody, but he helped others without expecting any benefits in return because an attitude of compassion drove his actions.
 It’s the reason why I call him a man of honour.

 My father was a man of Integrity